mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 traffic, the participant has to use the BYE packet because the QUIC CONNECTION_CLOSE would close the entire QUIC connection for all other QUIC streams and DATAGRAMs.

-# Error Handling {#error-handling}

-The following error codes are defined for use when abruptly terminating RoQ streams, aborting reading of RoQ streams, or immediately closing RoQ connections.

-ROQ\_NO\_ERROR (0x00):
-: No error.
-This is used when the connection or stream needs to be closed, but there is no error to signal.

-ROQ\_GENERAL\_ERROR (0x01):
-: An error that does not match a more specific error code occurred.

-ROQ\_INTERNAL\_ERROR (0x02):
-: An internal error has occurred in the RoQ stack.

-ROQ\_PACKET\_ERROR (0x03):
-: Invalid payload format, e.g., length does not match packet, invalid flow id encoding, non-RTP on RTP-flow ID, etc.

-ROQ\_STREAM\_CREATION\_ERROR (0x04):
-: The endpoint detected that its peer created a stream that violates the ROQ protocol, e.g., a bidirectional stream, for sending RTP packets.

-ROQ\_FRAME\_CANCELLED (0x05):
-: A receiving endpoint is using STOP_SENDING on the current stream to request new frames be sent on new streams.
-Similarly, a sender notifies a receiver that retransmissions of a frame were stopped using RESET\_STREAM and new frames will be sent on new streams.

-ROQ\_UNKNOWN\_FLOW\_ID (0x06):
-: An endpoint was unable to handle a flow identifier, e.g., because it was not signaled or because the endpoint does not support multiplexing using arbitrary flow identifiers.

-ROQ\_EXPECTATION\_UNMET (0x07):
-: RoQ out-of-band signaling set expectations for QUIC transport, but the resulting QUIC connection would not meet those expectations.

 # RoQ-QUIC and RoQ-RTP API Considerations {#api-considerations}